griefersutherland/pimptune/README.md

     SQLite Database
     (local certificate cache)
 ```
-SCEPTune typically runs behind a reverse proxy that handles TLS termination and exposes two HTTP endpoints:
+PIMPTune typically runs behind a reverse proxy that handles TLS termination and exposes two HTTP endpoints:
  - SCEP enrollment endpoint for clients to send SCEP requests
  - CRL distribution point for clients to check revoked certs

 ## Recommended Setup
-It is highly recommended that you utilize secure PKI practices when dealing with certificates along the chain used for SCEPTune.
+It is highly recommended that you utilize secure PKI practices when dealing with certificates along the chain used for PIMPTune.
 This may including using a cold, offline CA and/or a system of physical or cloud-based HSAs to store the private keys for this system.

 Some related tools of mine:
 - [bipkey](https://github.com/GoodiesHQ/bipkey): A way to derive deterministic ECC and RSA keys from a BIP-39 mnemonic and a salt.
 - [revokr](https://github.com/GoodiesHQ/revokr)Create CRL or TBS CRL from a text file of serial numbers and/or an existing CRL.

-The step-ca instance used by SCEPTune should utilize an Issuing CA provided by an existing offline root CA dedicated for this purpose.
+The step-ca instance used by PIMPTune should utilize an Issuing CA provided by an existing offline root CA dedicated for this purpose.
 This Issuing CA should be provisioned as such in the microsoft certificate store(s) of all devices.

 # AI Docuslop
 Hello.
 It's me, a human!
 I used Claude Code to create a human-readable form of documentation of what this program does and how it happens.
 I believe it's done a great job:

 ## Startup Sequence

-Before serving any requests, SCEPTune performs a series of validation steps to fail fast if anything is misconfigured:
+Before serving any requests, PIMPTune performs a series of validation steps to fail fast if anything is misconfigured:

 1.  **Configuration loading:** All flags and environment variables are read, parsed, and validated.
 This includes parsing the RA (Registration Authority) certificate and private key pair, ensuring they match, and the RA cert issuing chain.

 2.  **JWK provisioner key loading:** The JWK (JSON Web Key) used to authenticate with Smallstep is parsed from disk.
 If the key file is encrypted (JWE), it is decrypted using the provided password.

 3.  **Microsoft client initialization:** An Azure credential is established using the provided **tenant ID**, **client ID**, and **client secret**.
-SCEPTune immediately makes a live call to Microsoft Graph to discover the Intune SCEP validation endpoint, and then fetches an Intune access token.
+PIMPTune immediately makes a live call to Microsoft Graph to discover the Intune SCEP validation endpoint, and then fetches an Intune access token.
 This confirms that the credentials are valid and that the application has the required `scep_challenge_provider` role before accepting any client connections.

 4.  **Smallstep client initialization:** A connection to `step-ca` is established.
-The CA's root certificate fingerprint is used to pin the TLS connection, so SCEPTune will refuse to communicate with any CA whose certificate doesn't match the expected root.
+The CA's root certificate fingerprint is used to pin the TLS connection, so PIMPTune will refuse to communicate with any CA whose certificate doesn't match the expected root.

 5.  **Certificate store initialization:** A SQLite database is opened (or created) in WAL mode.
 WAL (Write-Ahead Logging) mode is used so that reads and writes don't block each other.
 The schema is created if it doesn't exist.